Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 • Civil action taken by the insurance company

-At the end of the day it really is not worth it.
+At the end of the day, it is not worth it.

 Statute of Limitations

-Maryland has a contributory negligence rule as well that persons filing a law suit should consider which could prevent an injured person from collecting damages from an at-fault driver if it can be proven that the injured person’s own negligence also played a part in the accident.
+Maryland also has a contributory negligence rule that persons filing a lawsuit should consider.
+This rule could prevent an injured person from collecting damages from an at-fault driver if it can be proven that the injured person’s own negligence also contributed to the accident.

 Maryland Specific Driving Laws

-In the city of Rockville it is illegal to curse while driving which makes for some inventive linguistics when stuck in traffic.
+In Rockville, it is illegal to curse while driving, which makes for some inventive linguistics when stuck in traffic.

-It is also illegal to import wild rabbits or hares, regardless of their living or deceased status, into the city of Baltimore for the purpose of selling them so you should probably leave them on the edge of town before driving through.
+It is also illegal to import wild rabbits or hares, regardless of their living or deceased status, into the city of Baltimore to sell them, so you should probably leave them on the edge of town before driving through.

-Alcohol critics must be certified in Maryland as well, and after they receive certification they are permitted to receive free samples.
-If this is your chosen profession then we suggest you designate a driver before heading to work.
+Alcohol critics must be certified in Maryland as well, and after they receive certification, they are permitted to receive free samples.
+If this is your chosen profession, then we suggest you designate a driver before heading to work.
+See more in our driving laws.

 • Proof of identity and residency

-• Your out-of-state license if you are a new resident, and certified driving record from the previous licensing agency
+• Your out-of-state license if you are a new president, and a certified driving record from the previous licensing agency

 • Proof of age